jeff4/bionotes.github.io/_comp/javascript.md

 }
 ```

-#### 2a: Using old ES6 syntax -- calling a few common classes
+#### A2: Using old ES6 syntax -- calling a few common classes
 ```javascript
 Complex.ZERO = new Complex( 0,0 );
 Complex.ONE = new Complex( 1,0 );
 Complex.I = new Complex( 0,1 );
 ```

-#### 2b: New ES6 syntax -- creating a few common classes as static fields within Class body
+#### B1 + B2: New ES6 syntax -- Class declaration and creating a few common classes as static fields within Class body
 ```javascript

 class Complex {